GauravButola/reddit-vim/README.md

+# `<Deprecated>`

+This plugin is not maintained anymore since Reddit now natively supports the keybindings 🎊.

 # reddit-vim

 Small JS script packaged as chrome extension to provide basic Vim editor like bindings for reddit's comment section.